 Fostering the capacity to cope, acquiring skills for life, developing emotional resilience and managing achievements and disappointments are key elements of our internal PSME programme.
 External expertise is very helpful on complicated subjects surrounding teenage well-being and in 2014 we established an external speaker talks programme for pupils, staff and parents.

-Highlights have included Karl Hopwood on E-Safety, Dick Moore and Jeremy Thomas on Mental Health and Bob Tait of Drugs Education UK on Drug Awareness.
+Highlights have included Karl Hopwood on E-Safety, Dick Moore, Jeremy Thomas and Natasha Devon on Mental Health and Bob Tait of Drugs Education UK on Drug Awareness.

 Good sleep patterns are a fundamental area of health.
 Canford's Head of Wellbeing, Melissa Clinton, has devised a unique Sleep Programme to help our pupils make more informed, better choices on the important life skill of sleep health.

 The Sleep Programme covers core areas such as: